-James Scibetta has served as our chief financial officer since August 2008 and was named senior vice president in 2014.
-He has also served as our head of technical operations since January 2015.
-Mr. Scibetta currently oversees finance and other support services, as well as manufacturing and research and development activities at our Science Center campus in San Diego, California.
-Prior to his employment at Pacira, Mr. Scibetta was chief financial officer of Bioenvision, Inc. (NASDAQ: BIVN) from 2006 until its acquisition by Genzyme, Inc. in 2007.
-From 2001 to 2006, Mr. Scibetta was executive vice president and chief financial officer of Merrimack Pharmaceuticals, Inc. Mr. Scibetta formerly served as a senior investment banker at Shattuck Hammond Partners, LLC and PaineWebber Inc., providing capital acquisition, merger and acquisition, and strategic advisory services to healthcare companies.
-He currently serves on the board and chairs the audit committee of Matinas BioPharma, and previously served on the boards of Merrimack Pharmaceuticals, LaboPharm and Nephros.
+James Scibetta has served as our President since October 2015.
+He served as our Chief Financial Officer from August 2008 to May 2016, our head of technical operations from January 2015 to October 2015, and as a Senior Vice President from 2014 to October 2015.
+Mr. Scibetta is currently responsible for overseeing the day-to-day operations and tactical execution of our Customer and Patient Solutions group, comprised of our customer-facing resources, and overseeing our Science Center Campus activities, which includes commercial manufacturing, tech transfer, and research and development.
+Prior to his employment at Pacira, Mr. Scibetta was Chief Financial Officer of Bioenvision, Inc. (NASDAQ:BIVN), a biopharmaceutical company focused on the acquisition, development, and marketing of compounds and technologies for the treatment of cancer, from 2006 until its acquisition by Genzyme, Inc. in 2007.
+From 2001 to 2006, Mr. Scibetta was Executive Vice President and Chief Financial Officer of Merrimack Pharmaceuticals, Inc. Mr. Scibetta formerly served as a senior investment banker at Shattuck Hammond Partners, LLC and PaineWebber Inc., providing capital acquisition, merger and acquisition, and strategic advisory services to healthcare companies.
+He currently serves on the board and chairs the audit committee of Matinas BioPharma (NYSE: MTNB) and MonoSol Rx, and previously served on the boards of Merrimack Pharmaceuticals, LaboPharm and Nephros.
 Mr. Scibetta holds a B.S. in physics from Wake Forest University, and an M.B.A. in finance from the University of Michigan.
 He completed executive education studies in the Harvard Business School Leadership & Strategy in Pharmaceuticals and Biotechnology program.
 Mr. Scibetta was named 2013 CFO of the Year by NJbiz.com.